Submissions Update

 Expect to see any piece that we publish in our Poets Corner!
 There you can also find our “Editors Choice” selections, as well as great information about upcoming events, articles, competitions, and more.

-Any published pieces can further move on to placement in our printed anthologies and printed quarterlies.
+Any published pieces can further move on to placement in our yearly anthologies.
 More information to follow!